jaskiew/jNet.RPCDemo/README.md

 We'll need also a server `ServerHost` and client `RemoteClient` classes to maintain communication.
 And mapping between server and client classes, in a class that implements `Newtonsoft.Json.Serialization.ISerializationBinder`.
 That's all.

-A simple example of usage may be found in [CollaborativeEditor](https://github.com/jaskie/CollaborativeEditor) project.
+An example of usage may be found in [CollaborativeEditor](https://github.com/jaskie/CollaborativeEditor) project.

 # jNet.RPC Tutorial